 The process begins when a country requests UNECE to undertake a review.
 The decision to proceed with a specific country is taken by the UNECE intergovernmental Committee on Environmental Policy (CEP).
-Guidance is provided by the ad hoc ECE Expert Group on Environmental Performance (EPR Expert Group).
+Guidance is provided by the ECE Expert Group on Environmental Performance Reviews (EPR Expert Group).

 Once preparation is completed, the expert team travels to the country under review and meets with representatives of the government at national and local levels, non-governmental organizations and the private sector.
 The focus of discussion is on the evaluation of environmental performance.
 Participation of reviewing country experts in the teams themselves also brings invaluable experience.

-The final draft is submitted to the Ad Hoc Expert Group on Environmental Performance.
+The final draft is submitted to the Expert Group on Environmental Performance Reviews.

-The second review is the Expert Review, carried out by the hoc Expert Group on Environmental Performance.
-Unlike the teams of experts assembled for the Mission Review, the members of the Expert Group are appointed by the UNECE Committee on Environmental Policy.
+The second review is the Expert Review, carried out by the Expert Group on Environmental Performance Reviews.
+Unlike the teams of experts assembled for the review mission, the members of the Expert Group are appointed by the UNECE Committee on Environmental Policy.

 The third review is the Peer Review, carried out by the member States in the UNECE Committee on Environmental Policy.
 It is called a Peer Review because it is a review of one country by other countries, that is, a review among equals.
 During the Peer Review, countries focus on some of the major policy issues that have arisen during the Environmental Performance Review.

-At the conclusion of the Peer Review, the Committee on Environmental Policy adopts the Environmental Performance Review report, with amendments, if any.
+At the conclusion of the Peer Review, the Committee on Environmental Policy adopts the conclusions and recommendations of the Environmental Performance Review report, with amendments, if any.
 The report will then be finalized and submitted for publication.

 Publication of the completed report is the last step of the review process.
 Updated facts and figures are requested from the reviewed country.
 The Secretariat incorporates these changes, together with possible changes in line with the conclusions of the Committee on Environmental Policy.